wing5wong/artisan-whs-static/source/_events/2022-03-23_netball-trials-senior.md

 title: "Netball Trials - Senior "
 date: 2022-04-04T04:42:07.861Z
 ---
-Senior Girls who have signed up for netball.
+Senior girls who have signed up for netball.
 Trials will be on the following days and time.

 SENIORS (Y11-13) - Monday 4 April, Tuesday 5 April.
 2pm-4pm @ Springvale Stadium.